diasraphael/javascript/assets/javascript.md

 1. Javascript can be used in the web servers(run outside of browsers eg: nodejs)
 2. Javascript can be used in the native mobile applications(ionic, react)
 3. Javascript can be used in the native desktop applications(electron)
+4. instead of multiple if else block we can include switch so we can avoid multiple conditions and switch will be much more clear.